 Spark Pipelines CLI¶

-Spark Declarative Pipelines comes with spark-pipelines shell script to launch a Spark Declarative Pipelines project.
+Spark Declarative Pipelines comes with spark-pipelines shell script to manage declarative pipelines projects.

-spark-pipelines prepares the runtime environment to run SparkPipelines (with the path to cli.py Python script).
+Internally, spark-pipelines prepares the runtime environment to run SparkPipelines standalone application (with the path to pyspark/pipelines/cli.py Python script).

-cli.py does two very critical steps in a SDP project's execution:
+cli.py does two very important steps with regards to the transformation scripts in a SDP project's execution:

 - As a Python script, the

-cli.pyimports all the Python transformation scripts written by a SDP developer (that are immediately executed per Python import system's rules). - SQL libraries remain untouched and sent over the wire to a Spark Connect server (PipelinesHandler) for execution.
+cli.pyimports all the transformation scripts written in Python by a SDP developer (that are immediately executed per Python import system's rules). - SQL libraries remain untouched and sent over the wire to a Spark Connect server (PipelinesHandler) for execution.

 The Pipelines CLI supports the following commands: